 When YouTube TV announced its latest price hike to $82.99 per month in December 2024, many subscribers felt that familiar sting of yet another streaming service getting more expensive.
 But here's the thing.
 While that increase was supposed to hit existing subscribers on January 13, 2025, I've managed to dodge it completely.
 And I'm not alone.

-When Netflix's $320 million sci-fi epic The Electric State crashed and burned with a 30 Metacritic score and 14% on Rotten Tomatoes, it was not just another streaming flop, it was a wake-up call about a distribution strategy problem.
+When Netflix's $320 million sci-fi epic The Electric State underperformed critically with a 30 Metacritic score and 14% on Rotten Tomatoes, it was not just another streaming flop, it was a wake-up call about a distribution strategy problem.
 The film's dismal reception sparked industry confusion about Netflix's filmmaking efforts, and the confusion is justified.
-Here is a streaming giant that can make genuinely great films like The Irishman, Roma, and All Quiet on the Western Front, yet the typical...
+Here is a streaming giant that can make genuinely great films like The Irishman, Roma, and All Quiet on the Western Front, yet the...

 Four years.
 That's how long Spotify users have been waiting since the streaming giant first announced its Hi-Fi tier in 2021.
 Meanwhile, Apple Music rolled out lossless audio support in 2021, and Amazon Music made its lossless streaming free after launching a paid HD tier in 2019.
 But here's what you need to know: Spotify is finally making good on that promise, and the rollout is happening right now.

 You know how sometimes a single partnership can shift an entire industry?
 That is exactly what is happening with YouTube’s NFL deal, and it is wild to watch in real time.
-When the platform secured the NFL Sunday Ticket contract worth $2 billion annually over seven years, they were not just buying rights, they were buying the future of how we watch football.
+When the platform secured the NFL Sunday Ticket contract valued at about $2 billion per year under a seven-year deal, they were not just buying rights, they were buying the future of how we watch football.

 Amazon just made a move that's got Prime members scratching their heads.
 After years of letting users share shipping benefits through their household feature, the e-commerce giant has quietly pulled the plug on shared Prime shipping perks.
 This isn't just a minor policy tweak—it's a fundamental shift in how Amazon views its most valuable subscription service and what it means for the millions of families who've been splitting the benefits.